Car Allowance Rebate System: Last-minute car ineligibility

 government", Kevin Smith, Edmunds.com editorial director, said in a statement.

 The U.S. Department of Transportation ruled that deals involving cash-for-clunkers trade-ins based on old EPA mileage numbers and consummated before July 24 would be honored, but that deals consummated after July 24 on vehicles that became ineligible as clunkers due to mileage rating changes would not be honored.

 Credit

-Depending on the type of car purchased and "the difference in fuel economy between the purchased vehicle and the trade-in vehicle", the amount of the credit given in the form of vouchers to eligible customers is either $3,500 or $4,500.
-New car dealers will be able to reduce the purchase price by the amount of the voucher for which that the customer is eligible.
+Depending on the type of car purchased and "the difference in fuel economy between the purchased vehicle and the trade-in vehicle", the amount of the credit given in the form of vouchers to eligible customers was either $3,500 or $4,500.
+New car dealers were able to reduce the purchase price by the amount of the voucher for which the customer was eligible.